TCMAI-BJTU/LingdanLLM/data/README.md

 # Data sources

-All data can be obtained from https://pan.baidu.com/s/1L695iD7KBM5yRI1xVRfFCQ.
+All data can be obtained from https://pan.baidu.com/s/1Bvj_exDYnn63JrCmZrxFTw.

-Code: byik
+Code: f2n6